Hanna Hamdi

-Hanna Hamdi (حنا حمدي; born 26 November 1995) is a Tunisian footballer who plays as a forward for German club Schalke 04 and the Tunisia women's national team.
+Hanna Hamdi (حنا حمدي; born 26 November 1995) is a Tunisian footballer who plays as a forward for German club MSV Duisburg and the Tunisia women's national team.

 International career

 Hamdi, who has dual German nationality, made her debut for the Tunisia national team on 10 June 2021, coming on as a substitute for Ella Kaabachi against Jordan.
 Three days after that, she scored her first goal for Tunisia, also against Jordan.